gohugoio/hugo/strategy.md

 # Hugo Docs Concept Strategy, Tactics, and Requirements

-> **Disclaimer:** Before any of my fellow content strategists banish me to content strategy hell, know that I *know* this is a *very schlocky* version of the documentation required for a real content strategy.
+> **Disclaimer:** WIP.
+Before any of my fellow content strategists banish me to content strategy hell, know that I *know* this is a *very schlocky* version of the content strategy document.

 **Updated 2017-02-21**